-Eyelid Surgery or Blepharoplasty is a surgical procedure designed to remove fat and excess skin and muscle from the upper and lower eyelids.
+Eyelid Surgery, otherwise known as Blepharoplasty is a surgical procedure designed to remove fat and excess skin and muscle from the upper and lower eyelids.
 This can effectively produce a more youthful appearance in the face and is often combined with other cosmetic procedures such as Facelift and Browlift, although it can also be performed alone.

 Did you know that it is also not just a cosmetic procedure?
 It is often used to treat conditions such as dermatochalasis & eyelid ptosis which are medical conditions recognised by Medical Insurance Carriers.

 Eyelid Surgery can correct droopy upper eyelids and puffy bags underneath your eyes.
 It can help reduce the sad or tired look that your face often takes on with age.
-The results are long lasting and surgery is performed with a minimum of intervention.
+The results are long-lasting and the eyelid surgery is performed with a minimum of intervention.

 For surgical blepharoplasty, excisions are made that follow the natural creases in the eyelids.
 The excess tissue, fat and muscle are removed to create the desired effect and the incisions are sutured with microscopic sutures leaving a fine line that will fade very quickly.